abhaymeshram/franchise-services/README.md

     idNumber: defined as String to handle alphbates in id
     contactPhone: defined as String to have country code

-    EntityListeners: AuditListener is created to handle created and update date.
-In order to avoid adding extra logic.
+    EntityListeners: AuditListener is added to update created and updated date before persit and update entity.

 ```